MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Invoke-SPOSiteSwap.md

 Overrides and ignores any warnings that have been identified by the Page Diagnostic Tool that are preventing a swap from being initiated.

-For example, if you receive the warning "Invoke-SPOSiteSwap : Errors: 0; Warnings: 1; Details: The site is not a communications site or it has the classic publishing feature enabled." then this warning can be overriden and ignored using this parameter.
+For example, if you receive the warning "Invoke-SPOSiteSwap : Errors: 0; Warnings: 1; Details: 2 items are not in CDN, please enable CDN."
+Warnings can be overriden using this parameter but the items should be reviewed and resolved for long-term stability and performance.

 Any errors identified by the Page Diagnostic Tool will still always prevent a swap from being initiated regardless of this parameter.